Azure and Breach Notification Under the GDPR

 - Privacy Breach: A subtype of Security Incident involving personal data.
 Handling procedures are no different than a security incident.

-For a CRSI to be declared, Microsoft must determine that unauthorized access to customer data has or has very likely occurred and/or that there is a legal or contractual commitment that notification must occur.
+For a CRSPI to be declared, Microsoft must determine that unauthorized access to customer data has or has very likely occurred and/or that there is a legal or contractual commitment that notification must occur.
 It is desired, but not required, that specific customer impact, resource access, and repair steps be known.
-An incident is generally declared a CRSI after the conclusion of the Diagnose stage of a security incident.
+An incident is generally declared a CRSPI after the conclusion of the Diagnose stage of a security incident.
 However, the declaration may happen at any point that all pertinent information is available.
 The security incident manager must establish evidence beyond reasonable doubt that a reportable event has occurred to begin execution of the Customer Incident Notification Process.

 Throughout the investigation, the security response team works closely with global legal advisors to help ensure that forensics are performed in accordance with legal obligations and commitments to customers.
 There are also significant restrictions on system and customer data viewing and handling in various operating environments.
 Sensitive or confidential data, as well as Customer Data, are not transferred out of the production environment without explicit written approval from the Incident Manager recorded in the corresponding incident ticket.